dunstone-a/QTLExperiment/README.md

 ## Installation and Usage

-This package in stable but undergoing active development and currently only lives on GitHub.
-To install from GitHub, use devtools:
+This package can be installed from Bioconductor using the following code:

 ```
 if (!require("BiocManager", quietly = TRUE))